Encampment, Wyoming

 Railroad Day celebration August 14, 1908

 The copper operation at Encampment was already in turmoil before the railroad arrived in 1908.
-A combination of factors, including steeply declining copper prices, the cost of the 1906 smelter fires, and high production costs related to weather, terrain, and (prior to 1908) high transportation costs, left the North American Copper Company in poor financial condition.
+A combination of factors, including steeply declining copper prices, the cost of the 1906 smelter fires, and high production costs related to weather, terrain, and high transportation costs, left the North American Copper Company in poor financial condition.
 The town of Encampment was down to 2,000 residents by 1909.

 In early 1909 the company dumped its holdings into a company named United Smelters, Railway and Copper Company, which just a year later went bankrupt.
 Subsequent shareholder litigation and further erosion of copper prices spelled the end of Encampment’s copper industry by 1913.